isomerpages/moe-presbyterianhigh/_academic-departments/English Language and Literature.md

 ---
 # **English Language and Literature**

 The English Language and Literature Department nurtures effective communicators and discerning readers, who are able to evaluate real-world issues empathetically and critically.
-We empower our students to use language purposefully to make a difference to their community and beyond**.**&nbsp;
+We empower our students to use language purposefully to make a difference to their community and beyond.&nbsp;

 **Our Approach**&nbsp;